Greg-R/T41-2_Power/README.md

 compared to the T41-2!
 That is a serious problem when operating portable from a battery supply.

 The vast majority of the T41 current drain during receive is due to the Teensy and the display.
-As the T41 evolves, more features included in the software means Teensy power dissipation is going to increase.
+As the T41 evolves, more features included in the software means Teensy power consumption is going to increase.
 Also some builders are planning to use larger displays, thus increasing current drain and regulator dissipation even more.
 Watch out, your fingers are in danger!